Navigation auf uzh.ch

 Use of Genetic Scissors Carries Risks

-The CRISPR tool is capable of repairing the genetic defect responsible for the immune disease chronic granulomatous disease.
-However, researchers at the University of Zurich have now shown that there is a risk of inadvertently introducing other defects.
+The CRISPR tool is capable of repairing the genetic defect responsible for chronic granulomatous disease.
+However, UZH researchers have now shown that there is a risk of inadvertently introducing other defects.

 • abstractImage